GoogleCloudPlatform/ai-platform-samples/training/xgboost/structured/base/README.md

 * [trainer](./trainer) directory: containing the training package to be submitted to AI Platform
   * [__init__py](./trainer/__init__.py) which is an empty file.
 It is needed to make this directory a Python package.
   * [task.py](trainer/task.py) initializes and parses task arguments.
 This is the entry point to the trainer.
-  * [model.py](trainer/model.py) includes a function to create the scikit-learn estimator or pipeline
+  * [model.py](trainer/model.py) includes a function to create the xgboost estimator or pipeline
   * [metadata.py](trainer/metadata.py) contains the definition for the target and feature names, among other configuring variables
   * [util.py](trainer/task.py) contains a number of helper functions used in task.py
 * [scripts](./scripts) directory: command-line scripts to train the model locally or on AI Platform.